jimmyjazz/IDEF0-SVG/README.md

 ## What's IDEF0-SVG
 Produces [IDEF0](https://en.wikipedia.org/wiki/IDEF0) (aka ICOM) process diagrams from a simple DSL.

-The DSL is a list of statements of the form `Function predicate Concept`.
+The DSL is a list of statements of the form: `Function predicate Concept`.

 `Function` names are space-separated and camel-cased, and identify an activity, process, or transformation to perform.

 `Concept` names are space-separated and camel-cased, and identify an instance of one of the following:

-* Function - another (or same) activity, process, or transformation
+* Function - an ctivity, process, or transformation
 * Input - the data or objects acted on by a Function
 * Control - the policies that govern the behaviour of a Function
 * Output - the result of performing a Function